 Prospective Application of the TRM

 The TRM will be applied prospectively.
-The input values are from the AEPS application forms and EDC data gathering and standard input values (based on measured data including metered data and evaluation results).
+The input values are from the AEPS application forms, EDC program application forms, EDC data gathering and standard input values (based on measured data including metered data and evaluation results).
 The TRM will be updated annually based on new information and available data and then applied prospectively for future program years.
 Updates will not alter the number of AEPS Credits, once awarded, by the Administrator, nor will it alter any energy savings or demand reductions already in service and within measure life.

 Electric Resource Savings

-Algorithms have been developed to determine the electric energy and coincident peak demand savings.
+Algorithms have been developed to determine the annual electric energy and electric coincident-peak demand savings.

 Annual electric energy savings are calculated and then allocated separately by season (summer and winter) and time of day (on-peak and off-peak).
 Summer coincident peak demand savings are calculated using a demand savings algorithm for each measure that includes a coincidence factor.
-Application of this coincidence factor converts the demand savings of the measure, which may not occur at time of system peak, to demand savings that is expected to occur during the Summer On-Peak period.
+Application of this coincidence factor converts the demand savings of the measure, which may not occur at time of system peak, to demand savings that is expected to occur during the top 100 hours.
 This coincidence factor applies to the top 100 hours as defined in the Implementation Order as long as the EE&C measure class is operable during the summer peak hours.

-Table 11-11-11-1: Periods For Energy Savings and Coincident Peak Demand Savings
+Table 1-1: Periods For Energy Savings and Coincident Peak Demand Savings